emilytan32/me/set1/readme.md

-I am a very good person
+I am a very good person as i learnt how to complete all easily.
+I was able to write my first python program.